The Good Life

 Earth Law Center's Initiatives

-Earth Law Center is working to develop relationships with “sustainable living” groups worldwide to engage involved spokespeople for a legal system that rewards their work, rather than discourage it.
-The Center highlights these organizations and the work they do on an online map that demonstrates the growing strength of the movement to "take back the good life."
+Earth Law Center is working to develop relationships with “sustainable living” groups worldwide to engage involved spokespeople for a legal system that rewards their work, rather than discourages it.
+ELC highlights these organizations and the work they do on an online map that demonstrates the growing strength of the movement to "take back the good life."

 The Happiness Initiative